Airport Delays: Are They Avoidable?

 Thunderstorms are a common cause for flight delays in the summer during the afternoon and evening hours.
 This is especially true in the Southeast U.S. If you travel between Memorial Day and Labor Day, you are also more likely to encounter a delay based on increased air traffic.
 Family vacations take place when school is out of session creating a higher demand for air travel.
 Air carriers typically offer more flights, increasing the risk for congested airways and delays resulting from any weather.

 Certain airports are notorious for being prone to delays.
 Northeastern air space is particularly crowded, so even the slightest bad weather will create delays at Philadelphia, Newark, La Guardia and JFK airports.
 Hub airports such as Chicago, Atlanta, San Francisco and Miami are also vulnerable to congestion-related delays.

-Picking a less congested travel day, such as Tuesday and Wednesday, may help avoid delays.
+Picking a less congested travel day, such as Tuesday and Wednesday, except right before major travel holidays like Thanksgiving and Christmas, may help avoid delays.
 These two days are least popular with both business travelers and pleasure seekers.
-Thursday and Saturday are secondary options.
+Thursday, Saturday and non-major holidays are secondary options.
 Another good strategy is to book direct flights whenever possible, or at least pick a flight itinerary with the fewest connections.
 If possible, avoid traveling during major holidays.